-The advance in technology, and the multitude of trading platform available for traders, has made identifying the Shark chart pattern easier.
+The advance in technology and the multitude of trading platforms available for traders has made identifying the Shark chart pattern easier.

 Many platforms have built-in automated indicators that draw the Shark pattern.
 This feature helps traders visualize the pattern better.
 At the same time, make sure that it follows the Fibonacci ratios, as per the rules.

 You can find the Harmonic Pattern Indicator on most popular Forex trading platforms (TradingView and MT4) in the indicator section.
 Here is another strategy called Time-Based Trading Strategy.

 Now, let’s move forward and see how to trade the Shark harmonic pattern.